CityofSantaMonica/SODA.NET/CONTRIBUTING.md

 You can clone this repository locally from GitHub using the "Clone in Desktop" button from the main project site, or run this command in the Git Shell:

-`git clone git@github.com:CityOfSantaMonica/SODA.NET.git SODA`
+`git clone git@github.com:CityofSantaMonica/SODA.NET.git SODA.NET`

 If you want to make contributions to the project, [forking the project](https://help.github.com/articles/fork-a-repo) is the easiest way to do this.
 You can then clone down your fork instead:

-`git clone git@github.com:MY-USERNAME-HERE/SODA.NET.git SODA`
+`git clone git@github.com:MY-USERNAME-HERE/SODA.NET.git SODA.NET`

 ### How is the code organized?